ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 The following options are provided for the uplink speed:
 * 10 Gb - This option is selected by default.
-* 25 Gb - This option is available only when the vSphere cluster meets the following requirements:
+* 25 Gb - This option is available only when the vCenter Server instance meets the following requirements:
-   * The vSphere version is 6.7u3.
-   * The bare metal server is Cascade Lake.
+   * The bare metal server is **Cascade Lake** or **SAP-certified**.
    * The data center is one of the following locations: **Dallas 10**, **Dallas 12**, **Dallas 13**, **Frankfurt 02**, **London 04**, **Paris 04**, **Paris 05**, **Paris 06**, **Sydney 04**, **Sydney 05**, **Tokyo 02**, **Tokyo 04**, **Tokyo 05**, **Toronto 04**, **Washington DC 04**, **Washington DC 06**, or **Washington DC 07**.

 ### VLANs